egidijusk/psdk-android-sdi-reference-app/README.md

 # Feature list

 ## System Commands
-Can refer under sdi->system->SdiSystem package
+Can refer under sdi->system->SdiUtils package

 These are the PSDK-SDI apis which provides the usage for system related operations as mentioned below :